 For many homebound seniors, receiving a daily hot meal and a friendly visit are not common.
 But with Meals on Wheels, this simple act can become a cherished daily ritual in the life of a senior.
 Consider making a donation by selecting the the "Harry K. Smith Meals-on-Wheels Fund."

-Individuals who are age 60 years or older, incapacitated or disabled, and who are limited in meal preparation may be eligible to participate in the home-delivered meals program.
+Individuals who are age 60 years or older and who are limited in meal preparation may be eligible to participate in the home-delivered meals program.
 Recipients are often nutritionally at-risk adults who may be disabled, living alone, or low-income earners.

 Our meals are either Standard American or Kosher and are delivered to a recipient’s home each weekday.
 Kosher meals are prepared in-house under supervision by the Houston Kashrut Association.
 Frozen meals may additionally be provided, as funding allows.
 Each meal provides at least one third of the nutritional recommended daily allowance for an individual.